-Documented residence abroad within 10 years prior to the summer of candidacy may be considered toward fulfillment of this requirement, at the discretion of the SoJ director.
+Documented residence abroad within 10 years prior to the summer of candidacy may be considered toward fulfillment of this requirement.

-Cultural Residency: If students are unable to visit Japan, they can opt to fulfill the residency abroad requirement through a cultural residency, at the discretion of the SoJ director.
+Cultural Residency: If students are unable to visit Israel, they can opt to fulfill the residency abroad requirement through a cultural residency.

 Cultural residency in the U.S. consists of a sustained series of immersive experiences.
-The exposure to authentic language and culture must be in scope and depth equivalent to spending one semester or two summers in Japan.
-Candidates choosing the cultural residency must receive pre-approval both from the Director of the SoJ and from the Associate Dean of the Language Schools.
+The exposure to authentic language and culture must be in scope and depth equivalent to spending one year or two summers in Israel.
+Candidates choosing the cultural residency must receive pre-approval both from the Director of the SoH and from the Associate Dean of the Language Schools.
 Upon completion of the cultural residency, students must document their experience in a letter to the Dean, who will confirm that requirements have indeed been met.